- J.D., The George Washington University National Law Center, 1997, with honors

 - B.G.S, University of Michigan, 1994, magna cum laude

 Sarah K. Willey is a Member of the firm and has been practicing law since 1997.
 Her practice is focused on representing clients ranging from small family-owned businesses to large multinational corporations in labor and employment law matters, as well as representing housing providers in fair housing matters.
-She serves on Miller Johnson’s Management Committee and chairs the firm’s FMLA/ADA Solutions practice group.
+She serves as vice chair of Miller Johnson’s Employment and Labor Practice and chairs the firm’s FMLA/ADA Solutions practice group.

 Employment and Labor Law